Lankum: Cold Old Fire and name change to Lankum (2014–2016)

+Between the Earth and Sky and The Livelong Day (2017–2022)

-In 2017, the band signed to Rough Trade Records and recorded their album Between The Earth and Sky, to analogue tape with producer/ engineer Julie McLarnon, before recording the final track "the Granite Gaze", and mixing the album with producer John "Spud" Murphy in Guerrilla Studios, Dublin.
+In 2017, the band signed to Rough Trade Records and recorded their album Between the Earth and Sky, to analogue tape with producer/ engineer Julie McLarnon, before recording the final track "the Granite Gaze", and mixing the album with producer John "Spud" Murphy in Guerrilla Studios, Dublin.
 It was released on 27 October 2017 and subsequently nominated for BBC Radio 2 Folk Awards.
 Mojo named it folk 'album of the year' 2017.

-In 2019, the band recorded "The Livelong Day" with producer/engineer John "Spud" Murphy in the Meadows recording studio, Wicklow and in Guerrilla Studios, Dublin.
+In 2019, the band recorded The Livelong Day with producer/engineer John "Spud" Murphy in the Meadows recording studio, Wicklow and in Guerrilla Studios, Dublin.
 It was released on 25 October 2019 and went on to win the RTÉ Choice Prize 2019.

-In 2019, Lankum's video for The Young People, directed by filmmaker Bob Gallagher, won Best Irish Music Video Award at the Irish Film Festival in London, England.
+In 2019, Lankum's video for "The Young People", directed by filmmaker Bob Gallagher, won Best Irish Music Video Award at the Irish Film Festival in London, England.

+False Lankum (2023–present)

+In 2023, Lankum were nominated for the Mercury Prize for their fourth album, False Lankum.
+They said about the prize: “It’s pretty crazy, considering where we started off twenty years ago as a joke band playing at parties and squats…”.
+When asked why they thought this album had been spotted or picked up, they said: "I think it might be the first time we’ve fully nailed the sound that we’ve been going for over the last few albums…it took a couple of decades".
+Lankum lost the award to the Ezra Collective.

+Lankum played three sold out concerts at Dublin's Vicar Street, 29th - 31st May 2023.
+These were recorded and released as the album Live in Dublin in 2024.
+The concerts were also broadcast in a RTÉ Radio 1 programme, Gig on One broadcast 13th August 2023.

+In November 2023, a Lankum concert in Germany was cancelled because of pro-Palestine statements made by the band.
+The album won the 2024 RTÉ Choice Music Prize.

+In May 2024, Lankum's album False Lankum was nominated for the Best Album Ivor Novello Award.

+Lankum released a cover of The Specials' "Ghost Town" on 31 October 2025 through Rough Trade Records, originally created as a contribution to Oona Doherty’s dance show Specky Clark.

 Artistry

 Their music has been characterised as "a younger, darker Pogues with more astonishing power".
 Reviewing their third album The Livelong Day (2019) for The Guardian, Jude Rogers described it as "a folk album influenced by the ambient textures of Sunn O))) and Swans, plus the sonic intensity of Xylouris White and My Bloody Valentine".